Destinations Italy Milan & Lakes

 Must ordersaffron risotto · marinated egg yolk

-Carlo Cracco's multi-level restaurant inside the Galleria Vittorio Emanuele II (since 2018) — one Michelin star, a private fumoir, a 10,000-bottle cellar, dining-room views out at the cathedral side of the glass roof.
-The marinated egg yolk with asparagus and black truffle is the signature; the saffron risotto with grilled marrow and liver ragù is the local touchstone.
-Lunch tasting is the best-value way in; dinner is the full statement.
+Carlo Cracco's multi-level restaurant inside the Galleria Vittorio Emanuele II: one Michelin star, a private fumoir, a 10,000-bottle cellar, dining-room views out at the cathedral side of the glass roof.
+The marinated egg yolk with asparagus and black truffle is the signature; the saffron risotto with bone marrow and a dusting of Ecuadorian cocoa is the local touchstone, Cracco's spin on risotto alla Milanese (rich, bitter, aromatic, not gamey).
+The lunch tasting is the cheaper way in.

 Galleria Vittorio Emanuele1 MichelinBook 1+ month out